sensu/sensu-ansible/docs/dynamic_checks.md

 [webservers]
 mime.domain.name
 ```
-In your Ansible inventory, after this spontaneous decision to have your webserver act as a key-value store, you may change it to the following:
+In your Ansible inventory, after this spontaneous decision to have your webserver also act as a key-value store, you may change it to the following:
 ```
 [webservers]
 mime.domain.name